-Pursuant to Maryland Rules 2-802, 2-803 and 3-513.1, the Maryland trial courts are authorized to permit remote electronic participation in judicial proceedings.
-In the Circuit Court remote electronic proceedings may be conducted in either evidentiary or non-evidentiary matters at the discretion of the judge, and the court may permit or require one or more participants, or all participants, to join the proceeding by means of remote electronic communications.
+Pursuant to Maryland Rules 21-101, et. seq. and 3-513.1, the Maryland trial and appellate courts are authorized to permit remote electronic participation in judicial proceedings.
+In both the Circuit and District Courts, remote electronic proceedings may be conducted in either evidentiary or non-evidentiary matters at the discretion of the judge, and the court may permit or require one or more participants, or all participants, to join the proceeding by means of remote electronic communications.

-These guidelines contain useful information relevant to the conduct of remote hearings in the Circuit Court for Cecil County.
+These guidelines contain useful information relevant to the conduct of remote hearings in Maryland's trial courts.

-- The preferred platform used by the trial courts to conduct remote hearings is Zoom for Government, although other platforms may be used by the courts. - Any platform used by the courts must provide for encryption for all remote court proceedings, rolebased user security, and password protection. - The court where the hearing is being scheduled should be contacted for more information regarding the process for participating in a remote hearing. - All hearings will be recorded by the Judiciary to serve as the official court recording. - The court, or other designated court personnel are the only persons authorized to record the remote hearing by electronic means, stenography or any other method.
-Any recording, photograph, broadcast, or live stream by a party or other person of a remote hearing without the permission of the court is strictly forbidden. - Any platform used by the trial courts to conduct remote court proceedings will include a means by which attorneys may confidentially speak with clients if necessary. - Except as otherwise directed by the judicial officer, all remote judicial proceedings will be conducted in accordance with the same standards as hearings traditionally conducted in a courtroom. - All remote judicial proceedings will be conducted in accordance with the Maryland Rules. - If a remote hearing is disrupted due to audio or video technical difficulties, the judicial officer may delay, postpone, or require an in-person appearance. - If a party is not able to participate by remote means, they should contact the court promptly.
+- The preferred platform used by the trial courts to conduct remote hearings is Zoom for Government, although other platforms may be used by the courts. - Any platform used by the courts must provide for encryption for all remote court proceedings, role-based user security, and password protection. - The court where the hearing is being scheduled should be contacted for more information regarding the process for participating in a remote hearing. - All hearings will be recorded by the Judiciary to serve as the official court recording. - The court, or other designated court personnel are the only persons authorized to record the remote hearing by electronic means, stenography or any other method.
+Any recording, photograph, broadcast, or live stream by a party or other person of a remote hearing without the permission of the court is strictly forbidden and may result in a finding of contempt. - Any platform used by the trial courts to conduct remote court proceedings will include a means by which attorneys may confidentially speak with clients. - Except as otherwise directed by the judicial officer, all remote judicial proceedings will be conducted in accordance with the same standards as hearings traditionally conducted in a courtroom. - All remote judicial proceedings will be conducted in accordance with the Maryland Rules. - If a remote hearing is disrupted due to audio or video technical difficulties, the judicial officer may delay, postpone, or require an in-person appearance. - If a party is not able to participate by remote means, they should contact the court promptly.